Exploring Canada - Part 1

 That's where I spent the night!

-and he, like me, has a long wait for his train.
+and he, like me, has a long wait.

-And this is Doug's train, the Ontario Northland "Polar Bear Express" from Toronto to Moosonee.
+This was Doug's train, the Ontario Northland "Polar Bear Express" running from Toronto to Moosonee.

-Moosonee is on James Bay, the most southern inlet of Hudson Bay.
+Moosonee is on James Bay, the most southerly inlet of Hudson Bay.

-I continue to head west from Cochrane, partly by train and partly by bus, as train services have pretty much faded away along this route.
+I am heading westwards from Cochrane, partly by train and, sadly, partly by bus as train services have almost faded away along this route.

 The buses continue to be unusual.
-This is the Hearst Hornpayne service.
+This is the Hearst to Hornpayne bus.

-And at Hornepayne we connect with the thrice weekly Sioux Lookout/Winnipeg train again, the train we started travelling with.
+And at Hornepayne we connect with the thrice weekly Sioux Lookout to Winnipeg train for the final time.

-And so we can finish part 1 of this Canadian story with a second Jackfish River Bridge photograph,
+As we finish Part 1 with a second Jackfish River Bridge photograph,

-this time devoid of ice and with spring green trees in the spring sunshine.
+this time free of ice with green trees in spring sunshine.